How Much Work To Do Before Selling a House: 3 Levels of Prep

 Know what NOT to fix when selling your home

-When deciding what repairs will make your home marketable, it’s important to also eliminate other repairs that aren’t necessary for your bottom line.
+When deciding how much work to do before selling your house, you need to determine what repairs will make your home marketable.
+But it’s also important to eliminate other repairs that aren’t necessary for your bottom line.
 When making your final choices, you’ll have to decide what is the most cost-efficient to fix.
 The repairs that typically WON’T fatten your wallet include:

 - Cosmetic flaws: Minor scratches on hardwood floors